Skip to content

 8 expert tips to avoid getting sick from spoiled food when the lights go out

-"Older adults, especially those 65 or older, are at higher risk from severe illness from the germs that cause food poisoning,” said Brian Katzowitz, health communications specialist for the Centers for Disease Control and Prevention (CDC).
-“In fact, nearly half of people 65 or older diagnosed with a foodborne illness like salmonella, E. coli, campylobacter or listeria are hospitalized."
+“Older adults, especially those 65 or older, are at higher risk from severe illness from the germs that cause food poisoning,” the CDC says.
+“In fact, nearly half of people 65 or older diagnosed with a foodborne illness like salmonella, E. coli, campylobacter or listeria are hospitalized.”

-During a power outage, it's critical to understand how long the food in your refrigerator and freezer will stay safe to eat.
-It's also critical to know the steps you can take to evaluate the safety of your food and keep it safe for as long as possible.
+During a power outage, it’s critical to understand how long the food in your refrigerator and freezer will stay safe to eat.
+And knowing how to assess your food’s safety and maximize its shelf life is just as crucial.
 Follow these eight tips from federal food-safety experts to avoid getting sick from spoiled food when you lose power.

 Before a power outage